Tech-JI/Git-wksp-25Fa/part1.md

 - Untracked: files Git has yet to know about

-- Unmodified: files that haven't been modified since last snapshot (can also be called committed from a different POV)
+- Unmodified: files that haven't been modified since last snapshot.
+Also called committed from a different POV

 - Modified: files that have been modified but not staged